 Iraq's Shiites Unite To Try To Form New Government

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Peter Kenyon reports from Baghdad.

-Unidentified Man: (Foreign language spoken)
+PETER KENYON: Unidentified Man: (Foreign language spoken)

-Hajim al-Hassani, a leading figure in Maliki's State of Law Party, said in an interview before the alliance was announced that it's one thing to create a mostly Shiite majority bloc in parliament known as the Council of Representatives.
+KENYON: Hajim al-Hassani, a leading figure in Maliki's State of Law Party, said in an interview before the alliance was announced that it's one thing to create a mostly Shiite majority bloc in parliament known as the Council of Representatives.
 But actually forming the government will, in his view, require outreach to the Kurds, the Sunnis and others.

-At a briefing for reporters Sunday, U.S. political counselor Gary Grappo criticized the commission's actions.
+KENYON: At a briefing for reporters Sunday, U.S. political counselor Gary Grappo criticized the commission's actions.

-Peter Kenyon, NPR News, Baghdad.
+KENYON: Peter Kenyon, NPR News, Baghdad.

 INSKEEP: It's MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.